OpenQuadruped/spot_mini_mini/spot_real/README.md

 #### Process for each joint:
 * After launching the calibration node, use `rosservice call /servo_calibrator <TAB> <TAB>` (the double `TAB` auto-completes the format) on each joint `0-11` and give it a few different PWM commands (carefully) to inspect its behavior.
-* Once you are familiar with the joint, hone in on a PWM command that sends it to two known and measurable positions (`0` or `90` degrees works great).
+* Once you are familiar with the joint, hone in on a PWM command that sends it to `two` known and measurable positions (`0` and `90` degrees works great - for the wrists, `165` degrees is also an option).
 * Record the PWM value and corresponding position for each joint in the `Initialize()` method for the joints in `main.cpp` in the following order: `[PWM0, PWM1, ANG0, ANG1]`.

 Here is an example for two joint calibrations I did (see highlighted portion for reference):